Updated: October 29, 2025

 How Much Workers' Comp Insurance Do I Need in Vermont?

-In Vermont, most employers must carry workers' compensation insurance as soon as they hire their first employee.
+In Vermont, most employers must get workers' compensation insurance as soon as they hire their first employee.
 This insurance covers medical expenses and lost wages if workers get injured or become ill due to their job.

 minusSign icon